George R. Milner

-George R. Milner, Ph.D., is an archaeologist in the Department of Anthropology at The Pennsylvania State University.
-He has done extensive archaeological research on sites encompassing a wide range of time periods in Illinois, Missouri, Wisconsin, and Kentucky, and has also worked in Egypt and Saipan (Micronesia).
+George R. Milner is an American archaeologist in the Department of Anthropology at The Pennsylvania State University.
+He has done archaeological research on sites encompassing a range of time periods in Illinois, Missouri, Wisconsin, and Kentucky, and has also worked in Egypt and Saipan (Micronesia).
 He has worked with prehistoric and historic human skeletal remains from eastern North America, Denmark, and Egypt.
 By using modern samples of known age from the United States, Switzerland, and Portugal, he has helped refine skeletal age estimation techniques.

 Background

-George Milner grew up in northern Virginia and attended Beloit College in Wisconsin, graduating with a BA in 1975.
+George Milner grew up in northern Virginia and attended Beloit College in Wisconsin, graduating with a BA in anthropology in 1975.
 He received his MA in 1976 from Northwestern University, and PhD in 1982 (dissertation entitled Measuring Prehistoric Levels of Health: A Study of Mississippian Period Skeletal Remains from the American Bottom, Illinois).

-Employment history
+Career

-Currently Milner is a Professor in the Department of Anthropology at Pennsylvania State University, where he has been employed since 1986.
+Milner is a professor in the Department of Anthropology at Pennsylvania State University, where he has been employed since 1986.
 Earlier he worked on the FAI-270 Archaeological Project for the University of Illinois from 1978 to 1983, both as a Biological Anthropologist and an Archaeological Site Director.
 From 1983 to 1984, he was a Postdoctoral Fellow in the Department of Anthropology at the Smithsonian Institution, and from 1984 to 1986 he was the Director-Curator of the Museum of Anthropology at the University of Kentucky.
 While at The Pennsylvania State University, he was also Curator of the Anthropology Museum for several years.